 The Goalkeepers' Union is entirely the work of me, Justin Bryant.
 I was born in 1966 in Melbourne, Florida, and took to goalkeeping with a passion when I was twelve.
 I played college soccer at Radford University, crossed the Atlantic to try my luck at Dunfermline Athletic and Borehamwood FC, and played domestically for the Orlando Lions of the ASL and Cocoa Expos of the USISL.
 I stopped playing competitively in 1995, at age 28, and spent much of the next decade as a goalkeeper coach in North Carolina (Elon University and the North Carolina Olympic Development program).
-I am currently the Director of Goalkeeping at NC State.
+I am currently the Director of Goalkeeping at NC State and a staff coach with Triangle Futbol Club in Raleigh, North Carolina.

 I hold copyright for all text herein, but feel free to copy, re-blog, or re-print for any purpose, as long as credit is directed back to The Goalkeepers' Union.
 All images of me are considered fair use.